Updated July 6, 2023

 Now let’s see how we can configure the CSV parameter in JMeter.

 If you are a QA engineer, it’s exceptionally difficult for you to have taken care of business on Apache JMeter.
-The open-source programming is utilized to do load and execution testing and dissect the general presentation of dynamic web applications.
+Developers use open-source programming to perform load and performance testing and analyze the overall performance of dynamic web applications.

-In this blog, I might want to examine one of the highlights of JMeter, which permits you to do definition utilizing the CSV document, assuming you need to execute one test plan for more than one client simultaneously; you can do such utilizing the CSV informational collection config.
+In this blog, I might want to examine one of the highlights of JMeter, which permits you to define the CSV document, assuming you need to execute one test plan for more than one client simultaneously; you can do such utilizing the CSV informational collection config.

-CSV Data Set Config is utilized to peruse all values from a CSV File, store them in factors and use them as Test Data during Execution.
+You can use CSV Data Set Config to read all values from a CSV File, store them in variables, and utilize them as Test Data during Execution.

 Variable Names: This will contain all factor names (comma isolated) identical to a “section name” in a CSV document in a similar request.
 JMeter will take the first column from the CSV document if this field is kept void.